 Vertical gives us two of the hotter new series out there.
 Flowers of Evil hits Vol. 5, and people are certainly talking about it now that it has an anime adaptation!
 Hey, all publicity is good publicity.
 Plus it’s still a riveting psychodrama, no matter what the characters look like.

-MELINDA: I’m not a big anime person, but I’ve been quite a fan of this manga series, so I’ll always look forward to more.
+MJ: I’m not a big anime person, but I’ve been quite a fan of this manga series, so I’ll always look forward to more.

-MELINDA: Probably this goes without saying, given my post earlier, but YAY!
+MJ: Probably this goes without saying, given my post earlier, but YAY!
 I really can’t wait.

 MICHELLE: I enjoyed volume one very much, and can’t wait for the second installment!